django-ve/django-star-ratings/README.rst

     ...
     </html>

-To enable ratings for a model add the following tag in your template
+To enable ratings for a model add the following tag in your HTML template:

 ::